 (2) If the price for a relevant supply of a kind of motor fuel from a declared terminal is not the subject of an order under section 12 but the price for a relevant supply of that kind of motor fuel from another declared terminal is the subject of an order under section 12, the supplier is required to show in the invoice for a relevant supply of any motor fuel of that kind —

-(a) the displayed price;
+(a) the relevant price;

 (b) the maximum price fixed by the order; and

-(c) if the displayed price exceeds the maximum price fixed by the order for the other terminal, any details as to the difference between those prices that the regulations require to be shown.
+(c) if the relevant price exceeds the maximum price fixed by the order for the other terminal, any details as to the difference between those prices that the regulations require to be shown.

 (3) If the maximum price is fixed under section 12 for 2 or more other terminals, the supplier may choose between them for the purpose of complying with subsection (2) unless the Commissioner directs the supplier in writing as to which of them to use.

-(4) If a displayed price for any motor fuel is such that subsection (2)(c) would require the supplier to give details of the displayed price in the invoice for the supply of any of the motor fuel, the supplier is required to give the Commissioner, in accordance with the regulations, the same details.
+(4) If a relevant price for any motor fuel is such that subsection (2)(c) would require the supplier to give details of the relevant price in the invoice for the supply of any of the motor fuel, the supplier is required to give the Commissioner, in accordance with the regulations, the same details.

 Penalty: $20 000.

 [Section 22E inserted by No. 73 of 2000 s.
 8; amended by No. 11 of 2001 s.
-21(1).]
+21(1); No. 23 of 2014 s.
+67.]

 22F.
 Information that supplier is to provide